A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Introduction

-Our results proceed as follows.
+The results proceed as follows.
 In Section 2, we prove that it is possible to construct calibrated scores that lead to equal error rate classifications and we precisely characterize when such scores exist.
 In Section 3, we propose an algorithm that produces the most accurate possible score satisfying the fairness criteria and minimizing the decision-maker's errors.
-Finally, in Section 4, we apply our proposed method to two empirical settings.
-We first assess its performance in helping a lender screen loan applicants.
-We then apply the method to the COMPAS criminal risk assessment tool, where we show that our procedure can eliminate error rate imbalances in risk classifications while preserving calibration of scores.
+We apply our method in Section 4 to two empirical settings.
+We first assess its performance in helping a lender screen loan applicants of various educational backgrounds.
+We also apply the method to the COMPAS criminal risk assessment tool, where we show that our procedure can eliminate error rate imbalances in risk classifications while preserving calibration of scores.